 Add Google reCAPTCHA v2 to form in CodeIgniter 4

-In this tutorial, I show how you can add google recpatcha v2 to your form with validation in the CodeIgniter 4 project.
+In this guide, I’ll show you how to add Google reCaptcha v2 to your form and make sure everything is secure in your CodeIgniter 4 project.

 Add Google reCAPTCHA v2 to form in CodeIgniter 4